Flixbox/would-you-rather/README.md

 ## A hint about the list functionality...

-This project does not contain the classic list of questions.
-Instead, the user can navigate through the questions one by one.
+The user can navigate through the questions one by one.
-The questions are sorted by timestamp and the user is able to filter them in the navigation bar.
+All questions are sorted by timestamp and the user is able to filter them in the navigation bar.
+Click the filter button next to the user profile and see for yourself!

-When the user applies a filter, they aren't immediately redirected (because the filter can be changed from anywhere in the app).
+When the user applies their filter, they will be redirected and see their new filtered questions.

-Trust me, this was more complex than the list would've been.
-It works though.
-And it looks nice.

 ## Starting the application